Sonny & Cher: Bono's death, music copyright

 On January 5, 1998, Bono died of injuries from hitting a tree while skiing at Heavenly Ski Resort in Lake Tahoe.
 He was 62 years old.
 Bono's death came just days after Michael Kennedy died in a similar accident.
 Bono's widow, Mary, was selected to fill the remainder of his congressional term, and was re-elected in her own right, serving until she was defeated for re-election in 2012.
 She continues to champion many of her late husband's causes, including the ongoing fight as how to best save the Salton Sea.

 The funeral, unbeknownst to Cher, was broadcast live on CNN.
 She gave a tearful eulogy, after which the attendees sang the song "The Beat Goes On".
 In front of millions, Cher tearfully and effusively praised Bono, calling him "the most unforgettable character I've ever met".
 His final resting place is Desert Memorial Park in nearby Cathedral City, California, the same cemetery in which Frank Sinatra was laid to rest later that same year.
 The epitaph on Bono's headstone reads: "And The Beat Goes On".

 In 1998, Sonny and Cher received a star on the Hollywood Walk of Fame for Television.
 Cher appeared at the event with Mary Bono, who accepted the award on behalf of her late husband.
 Cher paid tribute to Bono in the CBS special Sonny and Me: Cher Remembers, calling her grief "something I never plan to get over".
 During the same year, Cher also released her twenty-second album Believe that was highly influenced by Bono's death, and in the booklet Cher wrote "In memory of Son".

 When Cher and Bono divorced, they agreed to split revenue from the songs recorded together.
 When Bono died, one-third of his interest passed to wife Mary Bono, and one-sixth interests were split amongst his children.
 Cher sued UMG in 2009, claiming she and Bono's heirs were owed $5,000,000 in "hidden" royalties.

+In May 2024, Cher won a legal dispute against Mary Bono over royalties from her recordings with Sonny.
+Under a 1978 divorce settlement, Cher was entitled to half the publishing revenue, but Mary Bono stopped payments in 2021 after invoking a copyright termination clause.
+A federal judge ruled that the royalties were a separate contractual obligation and ordered her to pay Cher around $418,000 in withheld earnings.